The Ethics of Manipulation

 3.2 Manipulation and Harm

-Perhaps the most straightforward way to explain the wrongfulness of manipulation (when it is wrong) points to the harm done to its targets.
+Perhaps the most straightforward way to explain the wrongfulness of manipulation (when it is wrong) would point to the harm done to its targets.
 Manipulation is commonly used aggressively, as a way to harm the manipulator’s target, or at least to benefit the manipulator at the target’s expense.
 The harmfulness of manipulation seems especially salient in manipulative relationships, where manipulation may lead to subordination and even abuse.
-The more minor economic harm of the extraction of money from consumers is often pointed to as a wrong-making feature of manipulative advertising, and there has been some discussion of how manipulation might lead targets to enter into exploitative contracts.
+The more minor economic harm of the extraction of money from consumers might be cited as a wrong-making feature of manipulative advertising, and there has been some discussion of how manipulation might lead targets to enter into exploitative contracts.
 Systematic political manipulation may weaken democratic institutions and perhaps even lead to tyranny.

 3.3 Manipulation and Autonomy

-Perhaps the most common account of the wrongness of manipulation claims that it violates, undermines, or is otherwise antithetical to the target’s personal autonomy.
-The reason for this is easy to see: Manipulation, by definition, influences decision-making by means that—unlike rational persuasion—are not clearly autonomy-preserving.
+Another natural way to account for the wrongness of manipulation would be to claim that it violates, undermines, or is otherwise antithetical to the target’s personal autonomy.
+Manipulation, by definition, influences decision-making by means that—unlike rational persuasion—do not seem to be autonomy-preserving.
 Thus, it is natural to regard it as interfering with autonomous decision-making.
 The idea that manipulation is wrong because it undermines autonomous choice is implicit in discussions of manipulation as a potential invalidator of consent.
-Indeed, the assumption that manipulation undermines autonomy is so common in discussions of manipulation and consent that it would be difficult to cite a paper on that topic that does not at least implicitly treat manipulation as undermining autonomous choice.
-But even outside of discussions of autonomous consent, the claim that manipulation is immoral because it undermines autonomy commonly made (and perhaps even more commonly assumed).
+But even outside of discussions of autonomous consent, the claim that manipulation is immoral because it undermines autonomy is commonly made (and perhaps even more commonly assumed).

 However, there are reasons for caution about tying the moral status of manipulation too tightly to its effects on autonomy.
 One can imagine cases where it is not obvious that manipulation undermines autonomy.
-One can even imagine cases where a manipulative act might enhance the target’s overall autonomy.
-For example, a teacher might manipulate a student into taking a course of study which ultimately enhances her autonomy by opening new career options, improving her skills of critical self-reflection, etc. We might also imagine cases where manipulation is used to support the target’s autonomous choice.
+One can even imagine cases where manipulation might enhance the target’s overall autonomy.
+For example, a teacher might manipulate a student into taking a class which ultimately enhances her autonomy by opening new career options, improving her skills of critical self-reflection, etc. We might also imagine cases where manipulation is used to support the target’s autonomous choice.
 Suppose that Tonya has autonomously decided to leave an abusive partner, but that she is now tempted to go back.
-If Irving resorts to a manipulative tactic designed to nudge her away from backsliding on her autonomous choice to leave her abuser, then his action might seem less like undermining Tonya’s autonomy and more like reinforcing it.
+If Irving resorts to a manipulative tactic designed to keep her from backsliding on her autonomous choice to leave her abuser, then his action might seem less like undermining Tonya’s autonomy and more like supporting it.

 One might respond that these examples do not undermine the claim that manipulation is wrong when and because it undermines autonomy because these autonomy-enhancing instances of manipulation are not wrong.
 However, this response faces a complication: Consider the case where Irving manipulates Tonya into resisting the temptation to backslide on her resolution to leave her abusive partner.
-It seems plausible to say that Irving's manipulation in this case is not wrong on balance.
-But it also seems plausible to say that it was nevertheless pro tanto wrong since it seems plausible to think that it would have been morally preferable for Irving to find some other way to help Tonya avoid backsliding.
-But even the claim that Irving's autonomy-enhancing manipulation is merely pro tanto wrong seems inconsistent with the claim that manipulation is wrong when and because it undermines autonomy.
+It seems plausible to say that Irving’s manipulation in this case is not wrong on balance.
+But it also seems plausible to say that it was nevertheless pro tanto wrong, since it seems plausible to think that it would have been morally preferable for Irving to find some non-manipulative way to help Tonya avoid backsliding.
+But this judgment seems inconsistent with the claim that manipulation is wrong when and because it undermines autonomy.
 Of course, it is open to defenders of the autonomy account of the wrongness of manipulation to bite the bullet here and deny that autonomy-enhancing manipulation is even pro tanto immoral.